-Dr. Dirk Thompson, the owner and dentist at his dental office conveniently situated in NW Calgary (Hillhurst/Kensington/Sunnyside), together with his dental team are dedicated to you and your entire family’s dental care.
+Dr. Dirk Thompson, the owner and dentist at Advance Your Health Dental conveniently situated in NW Calgary (Hillhurst/Kensington/Sunnyside), together with his dental team, are dedicated to you and your entire family’s dental care.
 We always strive to provide personalized dental treatment in a warm, welcoming and comfortable environment.

 If you have a dental emergency, you want help as soon as possible.
 Our dentist in Calgary always strives to provide timely, efficient emergency dental care so you can be seen without delay.
 Evening and week-end emergency dental appointments are also available to deal with any dental emergency you may be experiencing.
 Call us now, we're here to help.

 Our Calgary dentist wants your visit to be as stress free and convenient as possible.
-That’s why we accept most dental insurance plans for direct insurance billing so you don't have to worry about submitting your dental claims for reimbursement.
+That’s why we have thought of more than just the dentistry.
+We direct bill most insurance plans so you don't have to worry about submitting your dental claims for reimbursement.
 We can also pre-determine all of your dental treatment so you always know what to expect from your dental benefits.
 It's just another way we always put our patients first.

 For over 25 years, Dr. Dirk Thompson, our Calgary dentist, has focused on providing patient-centered dental care with a personal touch and a gentle approach at his modern northwest Calgary dental clinic in beautiful Kensington.
 At the heart of his practice is a foundation of honesty, integrity and transparency.
 Combining his skills honed over 25 years, together with a sense of humour and a casual and relatable approach, our Calgary dentist strives to earn his patients' trust and keep them smiling at every visit.